 A genome of us contains coding and non-coding both types of DNA- arranged on chromosomes.

-If we stretch all the DNA of a cell it is actually 3 meters long hence it is very important to fit it inside the cell.
+If we stretch all the DNA of a cell it is actually 3 meters long.
+Hence it is very important to fit it inside the cell.
 DNA packaging allows to arrange it on chromosomes and fit inside the cell.

 The entire human genome contains 3.2 billion base pairs while if we consider the total RNA of a cell, it is only several kb long.

-The DNA is made up of adenine, guanine, cytosine and thymine while the RNA is made up of the adenine, guanine, cytosine and uracil.
+The DNA is made up of adenine, guanine, cytosine and thymine while the RNA is made up of adenine, guanine, cytosine and uracil.

-“Thus instead of thymine, the RNA contains uracil which is another major difference between DNA and RNA.”
+As you noticed “Instead of thymine, the RNA contains uracil which is another major difference between DNA and RNA.”

 Synthesis difference between DNA vs RNA: